Objectives | Project timeline | Strategy | Beneficiaries | Expected Results

 The objective will be achieved by enabling access to India’s market and facilitating investment and transfer of Indian knowledge, expertise and technology to East Africa by

-East African businesses exporting to India, Indian companies importing from or investing in Africa and national trade support institutions (TSIs)
+East African businesses exporting to India, Indian companies importing from or investing in Africa and national trade and investment support institutions (TISIs)

 For more information, please contact: